-Brian's birthplace, a tough working class community which produced many sporting heroes including among others, footballers Nobby Stiles, Stan Bowles, and Carlo Sartori.
-Boxers Michael Gomez, Pat Barrett, and Brian Hughes and also comedian Les Dawson
+Brian's birthplace, a tough working class community produced many sporting heroes including among others, footballers Nobby Stiles, Stan Bowles and Carlo Sartori.
+Boxers Michael Gomez, Pat Barrett, and Brian Hughes.
+And was also the birthplace of comedian Les Dawson.

 Student reflection: Reeco Liburd